 Courses Offered Next Term

-If you have any questions at all about these courses, do reach out to the instructor, and feel free to talk to me about anything related to our Classics program as well!
+Feel free to talk to me about anything related to our Classics program!
 I hope you are well.

 Associate Professor of Classics

 College of St. Benedict and St. John's University